Storm Anxiety and Pets

 - Try a Thundershirt.
 Just like babies, swaddling pets can help relieve stress and anxiety.
 Pressure applied to their arms and chest gives them the feeling of comfort.
 If you can’t afford a Thundershirt, you can make your own by using a small shirt and putting your pet’s arms through the arm holes.
 Make sure the shirt is snug, otherwise, it won’t work.

 - Ask your veterinarian.
-Whether your pet has a mild or serious case of anxiety, your vet will be able to help you decide what is best for your furbaby.
-If you pet has severe anxiety, they might recommend a lose dose of anti-anxiety medication.
+Whether your pet has a mild or serious case of storm anxiety, your vet will be able to help you decide what is best for your furbaby.
+If your pet has severe anxiety, they might recommend a lose dose of anti-anxiety medication.